21 Sales Closing Techniques to Seal the Deal

 Know the difference between a strategy and a technique?
 A strategy is a plan of action to achieve a goal.
 A technique is a method you use to work towards reaching that goal.

-So your closing strategies should use a mix of closing techniques to achieve the results you’re aiming for.
 If you’re searching for ways to enhance your sales closing strategies, then check out the following closing techniques.

 1. Making an assumption